Haivision/srt/docs/API-functions.md

 #### `SRT_ESCLOSED`

-A socket that was vital for the operation called in the blocking mode has been closed during the operation.
-Please note that this situation is handled differently than the system calls for `connect` and `accept` functions for TCP, which in case, when the key socket was closed during the operation, simply block indefinitely or until the standard timeout.
+A socket that was vital for an operation called in blocking mode has been closed during the operation.
+Please note that this situation is handled differently than the system calls for `connect` and `accept` functions for TCP, which simply block indefinitely (or until the standard timeout) when the key socket was closed during an operation.
 When this error is reported, it usually means that the socket passed as the first parameter to `srt_connect*` or `srt_accept` is no longer usable.

 #### `SRT_ECONNFAIL`